GunnerJnr/stream-three-final-project/README.md

 ### Stream Three Final Project - Gamers Hub

 Gamers Hub is a fictional, all purpose online community for gamers and like minded people.
-The idea behind it came from my passion of games and game development.

-Its purpose is to unite gamers and like minded people, it will give them a place to share and voice there opinions by utilising the `django-disqus` pkg to comment on blog posts.
+The idea behind it came from my passion of games, gaming and game development.
+Its purpose is to unite gamers and like minded people from all across the world, it will give them a place to share and voice there opinions by utilising the `django-disqus` package to comment and have discussions on blog posts.
 The users will also have the option of creating their own blog posts which can also be commented on by fellow gamers.

-There is also a profile page of which they can set some basic information about their self if they so wish.
+The user is also able to edit their blog post if they so wish.
+There is also a user profile page of which they can set some basic information about their self.
 There is also a store front which will allow the users to purchase any gaming product they desire, as long as we have it in stock.

-Users can register to the site for free, by doing so they will get access to hidden parts of the site that are not available to just anyone!
+Currently we only have a few items but overtime we will grow and have a lot more on offer, so please bare with us.
+Users can also register to the site for free, by doing so they will get access to hidden parts of the site that are not available to just anyone!
 Such as the store for instance.
-Also users are not able to crete or edit blog posts unless registered/logged in but they can of course view any that exist already.
+Also users are not able to create or edit blog posts unless they have registered/logged in but they can of course view any blog posts that exist already.

+The site can be navigated easily by using the navbar which can be found at the top of the page, it may have a hamburger menu (3 lines) on smaller devices, you simply click the link you want and it will navigate you to the relevant page.

+Signing up is a synch, just fill in the form fields and away you go, you are then free to log in which will take you directly to your profile page, from here you can change your password, edit your profile or write a blog post.
+You may also have noticed you now have some new links in the navbar that were not available before signing up/logging in.
+You can also view the most viewed blog posts from the navbar to keep up with the latest popular trends.

+Forgotten your password ?
+Don't panic you can eneter the email address you used in the forgotten password form and you will be sent a temporary link that will alow you to log in and change your password.

+If you do feel the need to purchase a cool gaming item or piece of attire from our store, its quick and simple, we decided for a quick and easy purchase that we would integrate paypal, this was to keep it quick, simple and hassle free for all our users.

 [Back to Table Of Contents](#table-of-contents)